 The solution relies on that the hosting network can group the UEs according to their home network, but it remains unclear how it is achieved.
+Moreover, it may not mitigate the congestion/overload at the home network because the congestion level at the home network may vary overtime based on the number of UEs returning from different hosting networks to their home network.
+Hence, a continuous communication/negotiation between the home network and the hosting networks are expected and not considered in the proposed solution.

 The solution has an impact on UE and AMF.
 For the UE, the impact is to support finishing deregistration procedure where the termination of the localized service is indicated by AMF and to support return of the UE to its home network.
 For the AMF, the impact is to support indication of localized service termination as part of the Deregistration request message and to support triggering deregistration in a sequence manner in a way that the maximum number of returning UEs at a given units of time does not exceed the configured number at AMF.